 - Impact assessment

-The goal & scope definition step ensures that your LCA is performed consistently.
+The goal and scope definition step ensures that your LCA is performed consistently.

 An LCA models a product, service, or system life cycle.
-A model is a simplification of a complex reality and as with all simplifications, this means that the reality will be distorted in some way.
+A model is a simplification of a complex reality.
+As with all simplifications, this means that the reality will be distorted in some way.
 The challenge for an LCA practitioner is to make sure the simplification and distortions do not influence the results too much.
 The best way to do this is to carefully define the goal and scope of the LCA study.

 The goal and scope describe the most important choices, which are often subjective.
 For instance, the reason for executing the LCA, a precise definition of the product and its life cycle and a description of the system boundaries.